 Make-up for written and practical exams is allowed only in the instance of injury, illness or family tragedy and documentation must be supplied to request a make-up of a practical or written exam.
-All such instances must be approved by the Executive Chef and scheduled directly with the instructor.
-The highest letter grade that can be earned for make-up practical or written examinations is a B, 80-89%.
+All such instances must be approved by the Director of Culinary Operations and scheduled directly with the instructor.
+The highest letter grade that can be earned for make-up practical or written examinations is a B. 80-89%.